 The old language of 223(h)(1), which governs definitions, reads

-(1) The use of the term “telecommunications device” in this section—
+(1) The use of the term “telecommunications device” in this section—The new law makes these changes to the section:

 (A) shall not impose new obligations on broadcasting station licensees and cable operators covered by obscenity and indecency provisions elsewhere in this chapter; and